-Crafton Hills College participates in the Federal Pell Grant Program which provides federal grants of up to a maximum of \$3,300 per year for students, depending upon the financial ability of the family and/or individual to contribute to the cost of higher education (as determined by a federal methodology).
+Crafton Hills College participates in the Federal Pell Grant Program, which provides federal grants of approximately \$3,619 per year for students, depending upon the financial ability of the family and/or individual to contribute to the cost of higher education (as determined by a federal methodology).
 Applicants must be US citizens or eligible non-citizens and complete the Free Application for Federal Student Aid (FAFSA) and other required supplemental materials.
 All application materials are available in the Financial Aid Office.
-Students may apply for a Federal Pell Grant any time after January 1, 2000 until June 1, 2001.
+Students may apply for a Federal Pell Grant any time after January 1, 2001 until June 1, 2002.